Home Improvement 2min Read

 Other helpful retrofits include:

-Make sure to notify your agent about your upgrades to find out if they can help you qualify for wind mitigation discounts!
+Be sure to notify your agent about your upgrades to determine if they can assist you in qualifying for wind mitigation discounts.
 And don’t forget to take an inventory of your belongings.
-An online home inventory you can access on-the-go is especially helpful if you must evacuate quickly due to a storm.
+An online home inventory that you can access on the go is especially helpful if you must evacuate quickly due to a storm.

 When it comes to home insurance, are you under cover(ed)?

 Do you know your (hurricane) deductible?
 Standard home insurance policies don’t cover flood – a typical hurricane by-product.
 Do you have a separate flood insurance policy?
-Have you made any upgrades to your home and/or furniture since you purchased your policy?
-Have a talk with your agent to make sure that your home and contents are adequately covered.
+Have you made any upgrades to your home or furniture since purchasing your policy?
+Have a conversation with your agent to ensure that your home and contents are adequately covered.

 When it comes to hurricane season, we should all live by the Boy Scouts’ motto and “be prepared.”
 What steps are you taking to prepare?